t-m1/cse15l-lab-reports/report3.md

 *rest of the file, outputs the next page after pressing space* *quits automatically*
 ```
+For this code block, less allows you to traverse the file one page at a time.
+The `-E` option automatically quits once you get to the end of the file which is useful because it takes you back to the terminal without having to manually exit.
 ```
 itztm@LAPTOP-CVDGHEVR MINGW64 ~/docsearch/technical (main)
 $ less -E biomed/1471-2091-3-22.txt